kosy-wer/rest-api/README.md

 | 200  | Successfully deleted user.       | `"user details"`            |
 | 404  | User not found.                  | `"error message"`           |
 | 500  | Internal server error.           | `"error message"`           |

-## Swagger Documentation

-You can view the Swagger UI for detailed API documentation at: